michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0147.md

 ### Definition
 - adj: preceding and preparing for something
 ### Family
+- preparatory: preparatorily+
+- preparation: preparations
+- preparative: preparatively
-preparatory: preparatorily+;preparation: preparations;preparative: preparatively;prepare: preparation, preparative, preparatory, prepared, prepares, preparing;prepared: preparedly, preparedness, unprepared;unprepared: unpreparedly
+- prepare: preparation, preparative, preparatory, prepared, prepares, preparing
+- prepared: preparedly, preparedness, unprepared
+- unprepared: unpreparedly
 ### Examples
 - Twice a week, she attends a preparatory class for earning a high school equivalency diploma.
 - The court said it would hold the next preparatory hearing on Dec.
 27.